-- CRA-15.1.22 A digital token issuer must submit the application along with the draft whitepaper and other documents as specified in Paragraph CRA-15.1.28, through its digital token advisor, in a form and manner as specified by the CBB, including the liabilities of its signatories and a fit and proper declaration of its board members and senior management. - CRA-15.1.23 The digital token issuer must demonstrate to the CBB that the gross proceeds to be raised from the digital token offering would be sufficient to undertake the project or business as proposed in the whitepaper. - CRA-15.1.24 The CBB will make a decision on the application within 30 working days of receipt of all required information and documents complete in all respect. - CRA-15.1.25 The CBB's approval for an offer of digital tokens does not mean that it has approved the appropriateness of the digital token issuer's project or authenticated the financial and technical information presented in the whitepaper.
+- CRA-15.1.22 A digital token issuer must submit the application along with the draft whitepaper and other documents as specified in Paragraph CRA-15.1.28, through its digital token advisor, in a form and manner as specified by the CBB, including the liabilities of its signatories and a fit and proper declaration of its board members and senior management. - CRA-15.1.23 The digital token issuer must demonstrate to the CBB that the gross proceeds to be raised from the digital token offering would be sufficient to undertake the project or business as proposed in the whitepaper. - CRA-15.1.24 The CBB will make a decision on the application within 30 working days of receipt of all required information and documents complete in all respect.

+CRA-15.1.25 The CBB's approval for an offer of digital tokens does not mean that it has approved the appropriateness of the digital token issuer's project or authenticated the financial and technical information presented in the whitepaper.

+Suspension or Withdrawal of the Approval

-CRA-15.1.26 Notwithstanding the approval granted by the CBB to the digital token issue the CBB may, at any time during the offer period, or before the funds raised released to the digital token issuer , do any or all of the following: (a) Revoke the CBB's approval; the CBB may, at any time during the offer period, or before the funds raised released to the digital token issuer , do any or all of the following: (a) Revoke the CBB's approval; (b) Issue a direction to suspend the digital token offering; or (c) Issue a direction to defer the implementation of the digital token offering CRA-15.1.27 The CBB may exercise its powers under Paragraph CRA-15.1.26 if the CBB becomes awar of any of the following: (a) The digital token issuer has breached the CBB Law, its regulations, resolutions directives (including any requirement of this Module or any other applicable Modules the CBB Rulebook); (b) The digital token issuer has failed to comply with any terms or conditions imposed by t CBB and/or the digital token advisor; (c) The application, including the whitepaper , contains any statement or information that false or misleading or from which there is a material omission; or (d) There is a concern with regards to the digital token issuer's corporate governance reco or with the integrity of any of the digital token issuer's directors and senior manageme of whit the integrity of any of the digital token issuers directors and senior manageme Documentation Requirements CRA-15.1.28 A digital token issuer , through its appointed digital token advisor , must provi the CBB the following documents: (a) A draft whitepaper prepared in accordance with the requirements of the Module; (b) An up-to-date copy of the memorandum and articles of association; (c) A copy of the digital token issuer's Board of Directors' resolution approving the issuance of digital tokens ; (d) Copies of audited financial statements.
-A company that has be established for less than one year must submit projected finance statements whereas a company that has been established for a long period (more than 1 year) must provide the financial statements for t past financial years going up to a maximum of preceding 3 financial years;
+- CRA-15.1.26 Notwithstanding the approval granted by the CBB to the digital token issuer, the CBB may, at any time during the offer period, or before the funds raised is released to the digital token issuer, do any or all of the following: - (a) Revoke the CBB's approval; - (b) Issue a direction to suspend the digital token offering; or - (c) Issue a direction to defer the implementation of the digital token offering.

+CRA-15.1.27 The CBB may exercise its powers under Paragraph CRA-15.1.26 if the CBB becomes aware of any of the following:

+- (a) The digital token issuer has breached the CBB Law, its regulations, resolutions or directives (including any requirement of this Module or any other applicable Modules of the CBB Rulebook); - (b) The digital token issuer has failed to comply with any terms or conditions imposed by the CBB and/or the digital token advisor; - (c) The application, including the whitepaper, contains any statement or information that is false or misleading or from which there is a material omission; or - (d) There is a concern with regards to the digital token issuer's corporate governance record or with the integrity of any of the digital token issuer's directors and senior management.

+Documentation Requirements

+A digital token issuer, through its appointed digital token advisor, must provide the CBB the following documents:

+- (a) A draft whitepaper prepared in accordance with the requirements of this Module; - (b) An up-to-date copy of the memorandum and articles of association; - (c) A copy of the digital token issuer's Board of Directors' resolution approving the issuance of digital tokens; - (d) Copies of audited financial statements.
+A company that has been established for less than one year must submit projected financial statements whereas a company that has been established for a longer period (more than 1 year) must provide the financial statements for the past financial years going up to a maximum of preceding 3 financial years;